-I highly recommend watching THIS Youtube video, to see how you fill the ampoules with the Hyaluronic acid and how to set up the Hyaluron pen for injection.
-That video helped me SO much, to understand the whole setup process!
+I highly recommend watching any of these YouTube videos, to see how you fill the ampoules with the Hyaluronic acid and how to set up the Hyaluron pen for injection.
+Those videos helped me SO much, to understand the whole setup process!
 Very important!

 Once you feel COMFORTABLE with everything and on how to use the Hyaluron Pen, you are ready to start ‘injecting‘.
 Like, I said, I watched a ton of videos so I could actually feel comfortable with what I was about to do!
 So, make sure you feel comfortable!

 The first time, you may be a bit nervous.
 I was!
 After all, watching those Youtubers do this, they always flinched each time they injected the hyaluronic acid.
 So, of course, I was a bit nervous about the ‘pain‘ I might feel!
-However, the first time I used it, the first ‘injection‘ it only felt like pressure and maybe a quick snap like from a rubber band.
+However, the first time I used it, the first ‘injection‘ only felt like pressure and maybe a quick snap from a rubber band (kind of like a laser hair removal zap feeling).
 Other than that, nada!